askery/automl-list/README.md

 # automl-list
 A list of open-source and commercial Automated Machine Learning (autoML) tools, such as libraries and systems.

+Commercial tools stand for either startup or tech giants tools.

 # Python
 |Name                  |Language| License*    | AutoML Tasks          | Short Description | Source |
 | -------------------  | ------ | ----------- | ----------------  | ----------------- | ------ |